Miso Kale Salad with Miso Roasted Tofu

 - 1 -2 garlic cloves, minced – I used 2 medium cloves and it tasted great

-Below is a picture of miso.
-You can find it in the refrigerated section of your grocery store usually by where the tofu is kept.
+What is miso?
+You can find miso in the refrigerated section of your grocery store usually by where the tofu is kept.
 Miso is a fermented soybean paste that adds flavor to dishes such as soups, sauces and salad dressings.
 It is high in protein, and rich in vitamins and minerals.
 It’s available in different colors, white, yellow, red & brown.
 If you want a milder flavor then go with yellow or white.
 If you want a stronger flavor then go with a red or brown miso.
 The lighter the color, the milder the flavor.
-I chose this yellow chickpea miso because I wanted a milder flavor and this version is soy-free.

 Let’s start by preparing the miso roasted tofu.
 Preheat oven to 425 degrees.

-Coat a large rimmed baking sheet with either cooking spray, olive oil, or you can just line it with some parchment paper, which is what I’m currently doing as baking sheets are known to leach aluminum into food.
-If you’re going to use oil on your baking sheet then make sure that you coat it well, because if you don’t, then the tofu will stick to the baking sheet.
+Coat a large rimmed baking sheet with avocado oil or coconut oil.
+Make sure that you coat it well, because if you don’t, then the tofu will stick to the baking sheet.

 Drain tofu, wrap it in some paper towels, or a clean flour sack towel and gently press out the excess moisture.
 Note: If you’re using extra firm tofu, then you don’t need to press it, just pat dry.
 If you have more time and plan ahead, you can wrap the tofu in a clean flour sack towel and then place a heavy flat object over the tofu to press out the moisture, and let it sit for an hour.
 If you make a lot of tofu, I would invest in a tofu press like this one from ToFuture.
 I have this and love it.